 Position and Personalize Advanced Human Body Models for Injury Prediction

-A testing phase will start in the next few days.
-It will allow selected users outside the project to get a first preview of the PIPER tool.
+A testing phase has started.
+It will allow users selected outside the project to get a first preview of the PIPER tool.

 The objective is to identify possible gaps between user expectations and current functionalities, and to collect information about possible stability and usability issues.
 This information will be useful to define priorities for the upcoming months and prepare for the final release (which will differ significantly from the current version).

-Executables of beta version (windows or linux) will be provided to the testers with a few preliminary workflows showing the use of the tool with the GHBMC Male, the PIPER Child model or the Thums.
+Executables of beta version (windows or linux) are provided to the testers with a few preliminary workflows showing the use of the tool with the GHBMC Male, the PIPER Child model or the Thums.

-Beta testers were already selected and will be contacted in the next few days.
+Beta testers were already selected and are contacted in three phases.

 The PIPER consortium has now selected licenses for the deliverables of the PIPER project.